Featured Author's books are available at a discount at Roselawn the night of Readings.

 In past seasons we were fortunate to welcome some of Canada's finest writers including Margaret Atwood, Pierre Berton, Mordecai Richler, Anne Marie MacDonald, Farley Mowat, Alistair MacLeod, David Adams RIchards, Conrad Black, Stevie Cameron, Lawrence Hill, humourists William Thomas and Stuart McLean.
 Olympians Silken Lauman and Clara Hughes and boxer George Chuvalo have taken our stage.
 Occasionally we've been lucky enough to present contemporary personalities such as Mike Bullard, Sandra Shamas, Peter Mansbridge, Margaret Trudeau, Mary Walsh, Rex Murphy, Lloyd Robertson, and Dr. David Suzuki.

-The series has now placed 11,000 Canadian books into the hands of readers.
+The series has now placed over 11,000 Canadian books into the hands of readers.
 Over the years the series donated more than $30,000 to charities including the Niagara Peninsula Children's Centre, Port Cares, Easter Seals and the United Way.

 For more information on the series and tickets, visit this page and follow us on Facebook.
 Single evening tickets (may be) available for $30, cash only.
 Reserve tickets by calling 905 788-5345.
 The Series takes place at the Roselawn Centre in Port Colborne and each event includes a 7pm reception with an author’s presentation at 8pm, question and answer and a book signing afterwards.